scikit-hep/awkward/docs-sphinx/reference/ak.layout.BitMaskedArray.rst

 .. py:method:: BitMaskedArray.project(mask=None)

-Returns a non-:doc:`ak.types.OptionType` array containing only the valid elements.
+Returns a non-:class:`ak.types.OptionType` array containing only the valid elements.
 If ``mask`` is a signed 8-bit :class:`ak.layout.Index` in which ``0`` means valid and ``1`` means missing, this ``mask`` is unioned with the BitMaskedArray's mask (after converting to 8-bit and to ``valid_when=False`` to match this ``mask``).